thebkv/bkv/Canon/test_gen01.md

 >
 > **VBV:** At the outset, existence was brought into being.
 The world existed without structure, filled with undifferentiated depth and darkness.
 Ordering presence hovered over the unformed state.

-At the initiation of ordered reality, **Source Authority** establishes the total field of structured awareness and manifest potential.
-The manifest field is entirely unstructured, undifferentiated, and unilluminated, resting in unbounded depth. **Attentive Presence** actively hovers over this latent potential, preparing to initiate distinction.
-No physical objects are formed yet; only baseline conditions are established.
-Darkness here is not an adversarial force, but the simple absence of distinction.
+At the initiation of ordered reality, **Source Authority**—the ultimate origin of all law and purpose—establishes the total field of structured awareness and manifest potential.
+This latent field rests in unbounded depth, entirely unformed. **Attentive Presence**—the active, brooding consciousness of the Creator—hovers over this raw material, preparing to cut boundaries into the chaos.
+Darkness here is not a monstrous, adversarial force; it is simply the unwritten page, the quiet absence of distinction before the first stroke of light brings information into existence.

 ### v3–5: Light Distinguished from Darkness (Day One)